sonal6789/sonal6789.github.io/index.md

 # PROJECTS & RESEARCH WORK

-**Information Security and Data Protection**
+**1. Information Security and Data Protection**
 <br> **Jan 2017 – Apr 2017**

-- Worked as the team leader to plan, implement and manage IT security for an organization.
+<br> Worked as the team leader to plan, implement and manage IT security for an organization.

-- Initiated, planned and managed the deliverables for a new project given by an external client, focusing on CIA triad.
+<br> Initiated, planned and managed the deliverables for a new project given by an external client, focusing on CIA triad.
 Used various project management techniques to create/manage project charter, work breakdown structure, responsibilities assignment matrix, resource planning, costs structure and network diagram.
-- Worked on IT/information security for the entire organization and provided critical activities plan, communication plan and quality management plan to the client.
+Worked on IT/information security for the entire organization and provided critical activities plan, communication plan and quality management plan to the client.
-- This project delivered the roadmap and strategies for achieving Identity security, Threat protection, cyber security and Information security.
+This project delivered the roadmap and strategies for achieving Identity security, Threat protection, cyber security and Information security.

+**2. E-commerce analysis & research on SCM strategies**
+<br> **Jan 2017 - April 2017**
+<br> Presented a paper on Supply chain management- Hong Kong style.
+Analyzed the approach and SCM techniques adopted by Hong Kong’s largest export trading company, Li and Fung limited, to handle changing market dynamics, competitions etc. and maintain their position as a market leader.

+**3. B2C E-Commerce Application**
+<br> **Jan 2012** : **Certificate awarded for best group project- 3 months training in .Net Domain**
+<br> Developed a simulation of an Online Shopping Website using ASP.NET.
+Design and implementation of ecommerce web pages.

+**4. Online Medical Diagnosis System**
+<br> **Feb 2011** : **Certificate awarded for creative project category**
+<br> Online medical health and awareness system-: System design and website implementation along with database management in SQL.

+**5. Network Management and Linux admin**
+<br> **June 2009** : **Nettech team, Jaipur, India -Certification for ‘Networking & Ethical Hacking’**
+<br> Network management project: Website creation, mail server set up & cyber security maintenance for an organization (within LAN).
+Worked on Linux file systems, admin tasks, file access, users management, user permissions etc